rishiagrawal089/7-Days_Of_ReactJS/Day_6_Of_Learning/Day_6_Of_Learning.md

 Create React App doesn't include page routing.
 React Router is the most popular solution for it.

 React Router is a standard library for routing in React.
-It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
+It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL of browser.

 ## Features of React Router